ClementNdome/ClementNdome/README.md

 # Hey there!
 I'm Clement! 👋

-With a fervor for coding and a talent for tackling challenges, I engineer innovative geospatial solutions that make an impact..
+With a fervor for coding and a talent for tackling challenges, I engineer innovative geospatial solutions that make an impact.

 ---